Imago Techmedia Ltd is registered in England and Wales under Company No. 04865455. VAT No. GB 843 8456 01

 Joanne advises businesses across all sectors on intellectual property (IP) and IT issues both nationally and internationally.
 She has been advising businesses and other lawyers on data protection for almost 20 years, including specialist advice to a number of international brands on the new General Data Protection Regulations since 2015.

-Steve is responsible for Virtualization, NFV (Infrastructure and MANO), SDN, core routing and cloud and data centre technologies in the Spirent TestCenter product.
+Steve runs the product management team responsible for all the platform and protocols software on Spirent’s flagship Spirent TestCenter product, including core routing, SDN and cloud and data centre technologies.
 Previously, as Senior Product Manager within Ericsson’s IP Infrastructure Product Unit, Steve was responsible for the introduction of MPLS and VPN technologies to Ericsson’s edge aggregation router.

 Steve holds a BSc in Electronic Engineering from Queen Mary University of London.